 My therapeutic approach is primarily narrative, solution-focused, and strength-based.
 I work from a systemic and relational lens by understanding the patterns and cycles that our lives interact with.

 It is humbling for me to be invited into a client’s life or a couple’s life and witness the transformative experience therapy can offer.
 My hope is that I can create a safe place to build connection and encourage honesty and authenticity.

-I am a Licensed Clinical Social Worker Associate with the State of Washington (#MG 61289539).
-I regularly seek consultation from colleagues as well as my licensed supervisor, Katherine Walter, MSW, LICSW, CSW-G (LICSW #SC61314226).
+I am a Licensed Marriage and Family Therapist Associate with the State of Washington (#MG 61289539).
+I regularly seek consultation from colleagues as well as my licensed supervisor, Katherine Walter, MSW, LICSW, CSW-G (LICSW #LW 60136151).

 Kaitlyn offers individual counseling and relationship counseling.
 She sees adults and couples 18+.